busebaser/llm-experiments/ai-agents/README.md

 The goal is to explore how different models and runtimes can be combined to build intelligent, interactive, and multi-agent applications.

 📂 Projects

 1. 🪨📄✂ Rock-Paper-Scissors Agents

 A multi-agent system built with Autogen and Ollama
 , where agents play a game of Rock-Paper-Scissors.
+It demonstrates agent-to-agent communication and decision-making with local LLMs.

 Player Agents: Two agents that select moves (rock, paper, or scissors).

 Game Master Agent: Coordinates the game and judges the winner using LLM reasoning.

 Runtime: Message passing with SingleThreadedAgentRuntime.

-👉 Demonstrates agent-to-agent communication and decision-making with local LLMs.

 2. 🤖 Sidekick